On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Introduction

 \section{Introduction}

-The Standard Model (SM) of particle physics is a well established theory and its particle spectrum has been completed with the discovery of the Higgs boson~\cite{Chatrchyan:2012xdj} at the Large Hadron Collider (LHC).
-The predictions of the SM are being confirmed from time to time in various colliders with great success and yet phenomena such as CP-violation, neutrino oscillation, baryogenesis, dark matter etc., require one to look beyond the SM.
-Most of the beyond SM (BSM) models needs either new particles or new couplings among SM particles or both.
+The Standard Model (SM) of particle physics is a well-established theory and its particle spectrum has been completed with the discovery of the Higgs boson~\cite{Chatrchyan:2012xdj} at the Large Hadron Collider (LHC).
+The predictions of the SM are being confirmed time and again in various colliders with great success, and yet phenomena such as CP-violation, neutrino oscillation, baryogenesis, dark matter, etc., require one to look beyond the SM.
+Most of the beyond SM (BSM) models need either new particles or new couplings among the SM particles or both.
 Often this leads to a modified electro-weak sector with modified couplings.
-To test the SM (or BSM) predictions for the electro-weak symmetry breaking (EWSB) mechanism one needs precise measurements of the strength and tensorial structure of the Higgs ($H$) coupling with all other gauge boson ($W^\pm$, $\gamma$, $Z$), Higgs self couplings and couplings among gauge boson themselves.
+To test the SM (or BSM) predictions for the electro-weak symmetry breaking (EWSB) mechanism one needs precise measurements of the strength and tensorial structure of the Higgs ($H$) coupling with all other gauge boson ($W^\pm$, $\gamma$, $Z$), Higgs self-couplings and couplings among the gauge boson themselves.